 Exporting your workflow

-The workflow sharing feature allows you to share your team's workflow with other teams in your organization on different JIRA instances, or external parties in other organizations via the Atlassian Marketplace.
-This feature allows you to easily share and use workflows that other people have published, or to move a workflow from staging to production in your own organization. you wish to share your JIRA Workflow with another instance of JIRA or upload it to the Atlassian Marketplace, you first need to download it.
+The workflow sharing feature allows you to share your team's workflow with other teams in your organization on different Jira instances, or external parties in other organizations via the Atlassian Marketplace.
+This feature allows you to easily share and use workflows that other people have published, or to move a workflow from staging to production in your own organization.
+If you wish to share your Jira Workflow with another instance of Jira or upload it to the Atlassian Marketplace, you first need to download it.

 - Choose > Issues.